kalki/RoboND-Rover-Project/report.md

 point is reached, move to next point.

 Navigate code loop is start from line 119 in `decision.py`.
 It decide if goal is reached first, then get current way point.
 Then try to move to the point.
-If rover is stucked, it switch to forward mode and try to return later.
+If rover is stuck, it switch to forward mode and try to return later.

 Control logic to move rover to way point is implemented in `head_to_waypoint()` method in `rover_controller.py`.
 It calculate angle difference and ask rover to turn, and start moving if angle difference is small enough.
 It also control speed base on distance and try not to use brake.
-It also try to avoid not navigatable area.
+It also try to avoid not navigable area.

 ### Find left edge and turn mode ###